 So Verily is starting a new conversation – one for those who want a fresh take on life; an honest message that relates to their experiences which is uplifting, affirming, and true.
 Verily began with Kara and Janet meeting over coffee in their East Village apartment, but quickly grew.
 We have been so fortunate to work with dozens of talented people, from writers to photographers and stylists, to all the amazing women who have shared their perspectives with us.
 We look forward to growing with all of you and look forward to engaging in conversation on what it means to be authentic women in the 21st century.

 About Native Ads

 Verily is a for-profit venture, but we don't charge our readers to view the content on our website.
 So to keep the lights on here, we run advertisements: mostly the display ads you see in our sidebars, and from time to time we work with brands and non-profits to create editorial content that is relevant to our readers and fits in with the advertising company's goals.
+We also sometimes use affiliate links, so when you make a purchase, Verily gets some of the profit.
 We strive to work with brands that fit in with our overall vision of being the best version of ourselves, and these brands input is limited to the content that we produce with them, so it won't affect the other articles we produce.
 We will always be up front with readers when we work with a brand to publish content, but since our editors produce the articles, it's still stuff we love and stand behind recommending.
 So please support the organizations that are supporting our work!

 We make an effort to ask for permission to use images or to purchase the appropriate rights.
 That said, sometimes we mess up.
 If you notice that we have used an image that is not properly attributed, please contact us and we will fix it as soon as we can.